- General Info

 Policies and Procedures

 The following guidelines govern academic dishonesty for the College of Arts and Sciences (CAS), the School of Business (COB), School of Journalism (SOJ), and the School of Marine and Atmospheric Sciences (SOMAS).
 The College of Engineering and Applied Sciences (CEAS) uses its Committee on Academic Standing and Appeals (CEAS – CASA).
 For CEAS guidelines, contact the College of Engineering and Applied Sciences Undergraduate Student Office.

 Intellectual honesty is a cornerstone of all academic and scholarly work.
 Therefore, the faculty view any form of academic dishonesty as a very serious matter.
-The AJC and CEAS-CASA are responsible for the establishment of general guidelines for dealing with academic dishonesty in the colleges and for the consideration of individual complaints as outlined below.
-Further information regarding functions of the committees is available from the Office of Undergraduate Academic Affairs in the College of Arts and Sciences.
-For CEAS guidelines, contact the College of Engineering and Applied Sciences.
+The Academic Judiciary Committee (AJC) is responsible for the establishment of general guidelines for dealing with violations of academic integrity and for the consideration of individual complaints as outlined below.
+Further information regarding functions of the committees is available from the Division of Undergraduate Education in the College of Arts and Sciences.
+For CEAS guidelines, contact the College of Engineering and Applied Sciences Undergraduate Student Office.

 - Cheating on exams or assignments by the use of books, electronic devices, notes, or other aids when these are not permitted, or by copying from another student.

 - Collusion: two or more students helping one another on an exam or assignment when it is not permitted.

 - Ringers: taking an exam for someone else, or permitting someone else to take one's exam.